ur-d/interactive-periodic-table/READMEdev.md

 ### useState
 - maximum : stores the maximum value of the selected info
 - minimum : stores the minimum value of the selected info
+- exempleOtherInfo : stores what's supposed to be render in the exemple element's otherInfo

 ### useEffect
 - Checks each element's selected info to set the minimum to "minimum" and max to "maximum"
+- Sets exempleOtherInfo

 ### Render
 - Exemple element